bdurand/sidekiq-encrypted_args/README.md

 end
 ```

-You can also specify encrypting just specific arguments with a hash or an array.
-Both of these will encrypt just the second argument to the `perform` method.
+You can also encrypt just specific arguments with a hash or an array.
+This can be useful to preserve visibility into non-sensitive arguments that might be useful for troubleshooting or other reasons.
+Both of these examples will encrypt just the second argument to the `perform` method.

 ```ruby
   sidekiq_options encrypted_args: [false, true]